 It is important to understand the basics of long-term care planning yourself before beginning the conversation with your parents.
 Take the time to become knowledgeable about the types of care available, as this will help you when you have this conversation with them.
 With this information, you will lessen your parents’ fears by providing educated answers to questions they might have.

-It is normal to experience feelings of guilt when you consider long-term care for your parents.
+It is normal to feel guilty when you consider long-term care for your parents.
 Despite your feelings, realize that you are looking out for your parents' best interests.
 There may come a time when your parents need more care or supervision than you have the knowledge or time to provide.
 By planning and taking your parents’ wishes into account now, long-term care can provide the quality of care and life your parents need and deserve in a safe, secure environment.

 For help in preparing for your conversation with your parents to discuss their long-term care planning, Carolina Family Estate Planning has a long-term care planning series.
 This series includes articles that can educate you about long-term care planning options beyond government assistance planning, such as planning for eligibility for Medicaid or Veteran's Benefits.
 Don’t hesitate to reach out to one of our elder law attorneys if you have any questions.